 Learn something new every day

-Voltmeters are used to measure the gain or loss of voltage between two points in a circuit.
-The leads are connected in parallel on each side of the circuit being tested.
+Most voltmeters are relatively simple when it comes to basic construction.
+They are usually somewhat small, and consist of a basic circuitry and two wire leads that are meant to attach to whatever is being tested.
 The positive terminal of the meter should be connected closest to the power supply, and the negative terminal should be connected after the circuit being tested.

-A digital voltmeter typically consists of an analog to digital converter (A/D) with a digital display.
-The analog signal is converted into a digital code proportionate to the magnitude of the signal.
+One of the first things a digital device will do is convert the analog into a digital code proportionate to the magnitude of the signal.
 Voltages from picovolts to megavolts are measurable, though the scale usually graduates in millivolts, volts, or kilovolts.
 Frequencies between zero and several megahertz may also be measured.

 Tool shops often carry low-cost voltmeters that do a good-enough job for most applications.
 If you need accuracy and a robust meter, you are going to have to pay for a higher-quality device.